Raphael-Boichot/PC-to-Game-Boy-Printer-interface/README.md

 - Enjoy your washed-out pictures !
 - It does not work ?
 Inverse SIN and SOUT and check for some error on serial in Octave console then retry !

+This code prints one packet after the other and uses a fixed timer intervall inbetween packets to let time to the printer to print (while sending inquiry packets to occupy the printer).
+This is the most basic printer protocol implementation possible (on purpose).

 ## Example of fancy use

 ![Fancy use](Pictures/Setup.jpg)

 Do not trust the image which displays an Arduino Uno packed with wires as it is also used for [this project](https://github.com/Raphael-Boichot/Play-with-the-Game-Boy-Camera-Mitsubishi-M64282FP-sensor) or [this other project](https://github.com/Raphael-Boichot/A-penultimate-Arduino-DHT22-recorder), the pinout is really as simple as described.

-## Known flaws

-- This code prints one packet after the other and uses a fixed timer inbetween packets to let time to the printer to print.
-It could use a detection from busy state from the printer and stuff packets by groups of 9 like the SD version.
-It does not all of that now (maybe one day).
-- Indexed images can be more or less supported (issue on the GNU Octave side).

 ## Acknowledgements